-Heavy Gauge Thermoforming is a manufacturing process, where a sheet of plastic is heated to a forming temperature, stretched onto a single-surface mold, and forced against the mold by a vacuum.
+Heavy Gauge Thermoforming, Our manufacturing process, a sheet of plastic is heated to a forming temperature, stretched onto a single-surface mold and forced against the mold by a vacuum.

 Heavy Gauge Thermoforming our company specializes in creating customized products efficiently, helping you save both equally money and time.
 In heavy gauge thermoforming, the thickness of the material utilized for packaging is 3mm or better.
 This technique of thermoforming provides considerably larger and thicker product packaging for items which need more durability.

 Entails feeding cut sheets of thermoforming materials right into a machine that carries the sheets through a number of heating areas up until the sheets attain the forming station for molding.
 When the sheets are actually molded, the completed component is released from the machine.